magcil/e-prevention-challenge/readme.md

 # e-prevention-challenge

-## 1. Intro
+## Authors
-This is [MagCIL's](http://magcil.github.io) approach for the 1st track of the "2nd e-Prevention challenge: Psychotic and Non-Psychotic Relapse Detection using Wearable-Based Digital Phenotyping".
-Our method ranked second with ROC-AUC = 0.651 and PR-AUC = 0.642 on the final test dataset of the challenge.
+Panagiotis Kaliosis
+Sofia Eleftheriou
+Christos Nikou
+Thodoris Giannakopoulos

-## 2. About the method
+## 1. About

-### 2.1 General
 This code corresponds to [MagCIL's](http://magcil.github.io) approach for the 1st track of the "2nd e-Prevention challenge: Psychotic and Non-Psychotic Relapse Detection using Wearable-Based Digital Phenotyping".
 First we present our approach for preprocessing and extracting features from the wearable's raw data.
 We then propose a Transformer model for learning self-supervised representations from augmented features,  trained on data from non-relapse days from each of the 9 patients of the challenge.
 We adopt two unsupervised  methods for detecting relapse days as outliers.
 A separate unsupervised model is tuned for each patient using the validation data of the challenge.
 Our method ranked 2nd with ROC_AUC=0.651 and PR_AUC=0.642 on the final test dataset of the challenge.

-## 3. Code installation and usage
+## 2. Code installation and usage

-### 3.1 Environment setup
+### 2.1 Environment setup

 To run the experiments and reproduce the results first create a conda environment with python 3.9 by typing